 · There are ATMs in Stonetown but few in any elsewhere.

 · The ATMs at CRDB charge the lowest commission.
-There is one close to the old slave market beside the Anglican Church & St Monica’s.
+One close to old slave market beside Anglican Church &

 · Most hotels etc will charge 5% extra for paying by credit card.